anyscale/madewithml.github.io/docs/courses/mlops/product.md

     What can you do if your solution architecture process unravels system issues in your team.
 Do you ignore those and do your best or punt the problem until they're addressed?

     ??? quote "Show answer"
         It depends.
 By understanding the constraints, you'll unravel systemic issues in your team.
 Such as legacy systems introducing bugs or simple systems that have yet to be build (ex. full-text search).
-At this point, you need to have a discussion with your team on whether the system change needs to worked on first because it might remove the problem all together (can cause tension/conflict!)
+At this point, you need to have a discussion with your team on whether the system change needs to worked on first because it might remove the problem all together.
+This can cause tension/conflict amongst the teams because we're passing the responsibility around.
+However, if it's something that is not critical to your current product, be transparent about the issue and plan to return to this stage when it's ready.

 ### Objectives

 > What are the key objectives that we're trying to satisfy?
 These could be general objectives which we can then decouple or it can be specific success criteria/metrics.

-- Predict the relevant tags for a given content with 70% recall.
+- Identify the relevant tags for a given content with 70% recall.
 - Reduce week-to-week tickets based on search errors by 20%.

+!!! warning
+    Objectives and [constraints](#constraints) are often incorrectly used interchangeably but they're very different.
+Objectives are things that we want to **achieve** that are under our control.
+Usually, they start with the phrase "We want <objective>" whereas constraints are **limitations** that we need to abide by and sound like "We can't do X because <constraint>".
+Another way to think about constraints is that it's something we wouldn't impose on ourselves if we didn't have to.

 ### Solutions

-> Describe current solutions, feasible solutions and alternative approaches considered.
-Start with the most obvious solutions and ask questions to decouple the objectives.
+> Describe current solutions and alternative approaches that our teams considered.
+These solutions may also require separate documentation around specification for involved teams that can include wireframes, user stories, mock-ups, etc.

 - Current solutions → None
-- Predict tags for a given content → use available signals from content.
+- Identify tags for a given content → use available signals from content.
 - Measure engagement on platform → track engagement after discovery of content.

 <div class="ai-center-all">